Skip to Content

 USC researchers have discovered a hidden crisis impacting rural and minority South Carolinians.
 A 2024 study shows that members of these populations are more likely to be readmitted to the hospital for mental health and/or substance use disorders after giving birth.

-“[Postpartum individuals] are susceptible to mental health and substance use disorders, leading to maternal morbidity and mortality inequity,” says Peiyin Hung, co-director of the Rural and Minority Health Research Center.
+“[Postpartum individuals] are susceptible to mental health and substance use disorders, leading to maternal morbidity and mortality inequity,” says Peiyin Hung, co-director of the Rural and Minority Health Research Center at the Arnold School of Public Health.

 “This is especially true for those facing social or economic hardships or with a history of mental health disorders.”